datDhruvJain/Crypto-Price/README.md

-# Crpyto Price
+# Crpytoker
-A simple tool built on requests to check the price of various crypto currencies in your Desired Curency
+A command line tool for to check cryptocurrency rates in the currency of your choice, with a beautiful Ascii art

 usage:
 `crpyto [crpyto name] [fiat name]`